martinfabik/FileUploadServer/README.md

 # FileUploadServer
-Simple service listening for multipart requests.
+Simple service listening for multipart (file upload) requests and saving them in a predefined directory.

 ## Usage
 ### Server side